03 Jun 2024

 • have one or more debts

-• generally, live or be based in Scotland
+• normally, live or be based in Scotland

 If you’re a couple and have at least one debt in both your names, you’re both liable for paying off the debt.
 You can apply for a joint DPP to help manage the repayments.

-Find out more in our guide Taking out a joint debt – what you need to know.
+Find out more in our guide What you need to know about taking out a joint loan.

 A free debt advice service can assess if you qualify and will be able to register your intention to apply for a Debt Payment Programme (DPP).
-This is known as a ‘moratorium’ and gives you a six-week period (this has increased to six months during the coronavirus pandemic) where creditors can’t take any court enforcement action against you.
+This notifies your creditors.

 If your creditors don’t reply within 21 days of receiving the DPP proposal, it will be assumed that they’ve accepted it.